PNGwriter Quick Reference Manual

 }

 To get started, read about the constructor, plot(), dread() and close().
 Explore the other functions when you feel confident with these.
+This is the most basic set of functions you will probably use.

 It is important to remember that all functions that accept an argument of type "const char *" will also accept "char *".
 This is done so you can have a changing filename (to make many PNG images in series with a different name, for example), and to allow you to use string type objects which can be easily turned into const char * (if theString is an object of type string, then it can be used as a const char * by calling theString.c_str()).